1.2 What is the purpose of the Stata Journal?

 2.6 Copyright statement

-The Stata Journal is a printed and electronic journal containing reviewed articles related to Stata together with user-written software additions to Stata.
+The Stata Journal is a printed and electronic journal containing reviewed articles related to Stata together with community-contributed software additions to Stata.
 The Journal is included in scientific citation indexes.
 The Stata Journal is available by subscription.

 Accompanying each issue is software that can be installed into Stata.
 The software is available for free over the Internet to both subscribers and nonsubscribers.